Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/build.typ

     - 60-tooth gears
   ],
   figure(
-    image("build/24-11-2-1.png", width: 170pt),
+    image("build/24-11-2-1.png", height: 250pt),
-    caption: "Beginning of ladybrown arm mounting"
+    caption: "Beginning of the ladybrown arm mounting."
   ),
   stack(
     spacing: 10pt,
     [
       === Assembly
       - Reinforced the screw joint of our ladybrown by adding a nylon on the end of our screw joint.
       - Shifted the ladybrown angle lower.
         - A lower center of gravity would allow us to be more stable.
       - Added the 17x2x1 C-channel across the ladybrown.
         - This serves as a crossbar, preventing the robot from bending inwards.